debarshee2004/mern-crud/README.md

 3. **React**: React is a JavaScript library for building user interfaces.
 It allows you to create reusable UI components that update efficiently in response to data changes.
 In a MERN stack application, you would use React to build the frontend interface that interacts with the user and displays data retrieved from the backend.

 4. **Node.js**: Node.js is a JavaScript runtime environment that allows you to run JavaScript code outside of a web browser.
 It's commonly used for building server-side applications, including web servers.
 In a MERN stack application, you would use Node.js to run your backend server, handle incoming HTTP requests, and interact with the database (MongoDB) to perform CRUD operations.

-Here's a high-level overview of how you would use the MERN stack for CRUD operations:

-1. **Create**:

-   - Frontend (React): Create a form component to collect user input.
-   - Backend (Express.js): Define a route to handle POST requests and insert new data into the database.

-2. **Read**:

-   - Frontend (React): Fetch data from the backend using HTTP requests.
-   - Backend (Express.js): Define routes to handle GET requests and retrieve data from the database.

-3. **Update**:

-   - Frontend (React): Create an edit form component to allow users to modify existing data.
-   - Backend (Express.js): Define routes to handle PUT or PATCH requests and update data in the database.

-4. **Delete**:
-   - Frontend (React): Implement a delete button or functionality to allow users to delete data.
-   - Backend (Express.js): Define routes to handle DELETE requests and remove data from the database.

 ## Project Setup.